“How can I learn Korean fast?”

 If you use Tip #11, you can always explain your way into the words you’re trying to communicate.
 Once you’ve identified the word, practice it a few times, and ask your Korean friend to confirm that you are saying it correctly.

 That way, you’ll be confident the next time you use that word.
+It gets much easier when you can read the Hangeul, so if you don’t know it yet then now’s the time to learn it!

 Don’t feel alone on this issue.
 Koreans have the same situation with learning English.
 Ask them how they feel about the pronunciation difference between “survivor” and “survival”, and they’ll surely sympathize with your pronunciation challenges!